What is the 2010 Flash Crash?

-Other market indices across North America were also affected by the crash.
+Other market indices across North America were also affected by the Flash Crash.
 The S&P 500 Volatility Index increased by 22.5% on the same day, while the S&P/TSX Composite Index in Canada lost more than 5% of its value in between 2:30 p.m. to 3:00 p.m.

 By the end of the trading day, the major indices regained more than half of the lost values.
-Nevertheless, the crash took away around $1 trillion in the market value.
+Nevertheless, the Flash Crash took away around $1 trillion in the market value.

-According to the report, before the crash, the markets were particularly fragile and were exposed to extreme turbulence.
-The single selling order of the enormously large amount of E-Mini S&P contracts and subsequent aggressive selling orders executed by high-frequency algorithms triggered the decline in market prices, which was already accruing exponentially due to the prevailing negative market trends at that time.
+According to the report, before the flash crash, the markets were particularly fragile and were exposed to extreme turbulence.
+A single selling order of an enormously large amount of E-Mini S&P contracts and subsequent aggressive selling orders executed by high-frequency algorithms triggered the massive decline in market prices, which was already accruing exponentially due to prevailing negative market trends at that time.

-The immense volatility compelled the high-frequency traders to halt their trading.
+The immense volatility compelled many high-frequency traders to halt their trading.
 The trading of E-Mini S&P contracts was paused to prevent it from further declines.
 When the trading of the contracts resumed, their prices started to stabilize.
-Shortly, the markets started to regain their positions as the prices of many securities returned to their initial levels.
+The markets started to regain their positions as the prices of many securities returned to near their initial levels.

 The DJIA on May 6, 2010 (11:00 AM – 4:00 PM EST)